DustinRobison/om_graphql_server/README.md

     - ie. `getOrder` could be `Order` since it is already in a query and can be reused
 - Ability to work offline with no internet connection
     - has requirements like already having latest code and packages along with a local db

+## Things I Value
+- Being Inclusive
+    - Allow any dev or user to use our app with as little knowledge and skill level and configuration as possible
+- Quick Development
+    - I invest time upfront to use tools and create patterns that enable developer focus on their intended goal
+- Less Complexity
+    - Achieved by using a single language allowing a user to focus on only what they need to know
+- Enforced standards
+    - Achieved by using many tools and type safety that allow users to have their own experience but are enforced

+## TODO
+- :white_check_mark: Initialize GraphQL server with type safety and graphql schema generation
+- :white_check_mark: Basic working GraphQL schema
+- :white_check_mark: Hot Reload
+- :white_check_mark: In Memory DB with hooked up
+- :white_check_mark: Create and Delete basic Orders to roughly match the domain
+- :x: Unit Testing
+    - Test individual helper or resolver functions by creating inputs and expecting outputs
+- :x: E2E Testing
+    - Tests for the full app running by creating inputs and expecting outputs
+    - Allow for an internal database interface to be preloaded with test content and/or mocking
+- :x: Automated CI Tests reporting to Github
+    - Set up free CircleCI config that runs both test suites
+    - Set up git configuration to protect master from CI errors
+- :x: AWS configured deployments with environments
+    - Deploy to AWS with simple NPM commands such as `npm run deploy:dev` `npm run deploy:prod`
+- :x: Document dev patterns and explain npm scripts commands
+    - Models for database interface, Resolvers for business logic, Helpers for universal functions, Schema for external interface

 ## Included